Reserve Officer Training in Russia

-Russian Reserve Officer Training system is intended for training commissioned officers from among students of Russian civilian institutions of higher education.
+The Reserve Officer Training system is intended for training commissioned officers from among students of Russian civilian institutions of higher education.

 History

-In Soviet era
+In the Soviet era

-Reserve Officer Training in Soviet Union was established in 1927.
-According to the Soviet Union Law about compulsory military service of 13 August 1930 №42/253б, this training was known as higher non-inside-military-unit training, and a list of civilian universities conducting this training was approved by People's Commissariat for Military and Naval Affairs.
+The Reserve Officer Training in the Soviet Union was established in 1927.
+According to the Soviet Union Law about compulsory military service of 13 August 1930 No.42/253б, this training was known as higher non-inside-military-unit training, and a list of civilian universities conducting this training was approved by People's Commissariat for Military and Naval Affairs.
 The first list existed in 1927.

 Initially, the officer, responsible for conducting the higher non-inside-military-unit training in civilian university, was named "military head" (военный руководитель).
 The first congress of these military heads was held in 1927.
-The term "military department" (военная кафедра) appeared later, when Council of People's Commissars of the Soviet Union Decree of 13 April 1944 №413 was promulgated.
+The term "military department" (военная кафедра) appeared later, when Council of People's Commissars of the Soviet Union Decree of 13 April 1944 No.413 was promulgated.

-With the enactment of the Soviet Union Law about universal military duty of 12 October 1967 №1950-VII, reserve officer training conducting by military departments of civilian higher education institutions became mandatory for all able-bodied male students (and all able-bodied female medical students) of institutions that had such departments.
+With the enactment of the Soviet Union Law about universal military duty of 12 October 1967 No.1950-VII, reserve officer training conducting by military departments of civilian higher education institutions became mandatory for all able-bodied male students (and all able-bodied female medical students) of institutions that had such departments.

+With the enactment of the Soviet Union Law about universal military duty of 12 October 1967 No.1950-VII, all able-bodied male students and all-able bodied female medical students attending schools that had military departments were to be enrolled in reserve officer training.

 According to Lt.
 Col. F. Edward Jones, an American military analyst with the U.S. Army War College who studied Soviet reserve military forces, not all men served on active duty with the Soviet Armed Forces.
-All students, who were enrolled in a reserve officer training program while in university were exempt from conscript service.
-Some of them, particularly those in engineering fields, were later called to active duty as reserve officers for periods ranging from two to three years.
+All students who were enrolled in a reserve officer training program while in university were exempt from conscript service.

-Thus there was a system of selective conscription of graduates of military departments within civilian institutions of higher education (universities, academies and, strictly speaking, institutions) in USSR.
-Such person could be conscripted to active duty, but until the certain age.
-At the end of the period of active duty he was due to be enlisted in the reserve of armed forces again.
-Such officers were called "blazers" in army's slang (for example, Anatoly Kvashnin was a "blazer").
+Thus, there was a system of selective conscription of graduates of military departments within civilian institutions of higher education in the USSR.
+Such people could be conscripted to active duty, but until the certain age.
+At the end of the period of active duty, the conscripts were reenlisted in the armed forced reserve.
+Such officers were called "blazers" in army slang (for example, Anatoly Kvashnin was a "blazer").